ruby-rice/rice/README.md

 ```

 ## Ownership
-When Rice wraps a C++ object returned by reference or pointer, it does *not* take ownership
+When Rice wraps a C++ object returned either by reference or pointer, it does *not* take ownership
 of that object.
 Instead, Rice simply keeps a copy of the reference or pointer for later use.
 This
-is inline with modern C++ practices where the use of a reference or pointer does not imply a change
+is consistent with modern C++ practices where the use of a reference or pointer does not imply a transfer
 of ownership.
-Instead, a change of ownership is indicated via the use of and appropriate type of smart pointer.
+Instead, a transfer of ownership should be indicated via the use of and the appropriate type
+of smart pointer as function parameter or return type.

 Of course, many APIs exist that do not follow these rules.
-To avoid memory leaks, you must tell Rice
-about these cases.
-For example:
+Therefore, Rice let's you override the ownership
+rules for each method call.
+Let's look at an example:

 ```cpp
 class MyClass